AyushiRastogi/ie_edi/README.md

-# ie_edi
+# Diversity and Inclusion Working Group
-Diversity and Inclusion Working Group at Informatics Europe
+at Informatics Europe